Bone Meal: Here’s What You Should Know

 Bone meal is an incredibly useful organic fertilizer.
 Learn about this valuable gardening resource and how to use it in our guide!

 As a gardener, you want your plants to grow up big and strong.
-To achieve that though, you’ll probably have to boost their health with some sort of fertilizer.
-In this article, we’ll discuss an effective, yet offbeat, fertilizer: bone meal.
+To achieve that, you’ll probably have to boost their health with some sort of fertilizer.
+In this article, we’ll discuss an effective yet offbeat fertilizer called bone meal.

-In my opinion, the best thing about bone meal is that it’s environmentally friendly and organic.
-Using it in your garden is simple and very safe.
+In my opinion, the best thing when you use bone meal fertilizer is that it’s environmentally friendly and organic.
+Using it in organic gardening is simple and very safe.
 Read on to learn everything about this fantastic fertilizer!